FarhanKhalawi/Efficient-Summarization-of-Scientific-and-Medical-Literature/README.md

 # Efficient Summarization of Scientific and Medical Literature

-This project aims to develop an efficient method for summarizing scientific and medical research papers using advanced natural language processing (NLP) techniques.
-The model automatically generates concise summaries of medical abstracts while preserving key clinical details such as **conditions, interventions, and outcomes**.
+This project investigates automatic summarization of scientific and biomedical literature using advanced natural language processing (NLP) techniques.
+The system generates short, coherent summaries of biomedical abstracts while explicitly focusing on factual consistency and the reduction of hallucinated content.

 ##  Project Overview

-Scientific literature is growing exponentially, making it difficult for researchers and clinicians to stay updated.
-This project explores the use of transformer-based models (e.g., **Qwen**) to automatically summarize long medical and scientific texts.
+The rapid growth of scientific and medical literature makes it increasingly challenging for researchers and clinicians to remain up to date.
+While large language models can generate fluent summaries, they often produce hallucinations, statements that are not supported by the source text.
+This project explores the use of transformer-based models from the Qwen3 family to summarise biomedical abstracts and systematically analyse their summarisation quality and factual faithfulness.

+Two models are evaluated:

+- Qwen3-0.6B

+- Qwen3-Reranker-8B

+Both models are tested on biomedical abstracts from the MeDAL dataset.

 ### Key Features
-- Summarizes long abstracts into 3–4 sentences.
-- Keeps key clinical information intact.
-- Includes fallback generation in case of incomplete summaries.
+- Generates concise summaries of biomedical abstracts (typically 2–3 sentences)
+- Evaluates summary quality using ROUGE and TF-IDF cosine similarity
+- Analyses hallucinations using NLI-based, heuristic, and LLM-based evaluation methods
+- Provides a multi-metric framework for assessing factual consistency

 ##  Technologies Used
 - **Python 3.10+**
-- **Transformers / Qwen models**
+- **Transformer-based models (Qwen3)**
 - **PyTorch**
+- **Hugging Face Transformers**
 - **Jupyter Notebook**
 - **ROUGE** for evaluation metrics
+- **NLTK / Scikit-learn**